 Incoming search terms:

-- do dried cranberries loose their iodine after dried
+- do dried cranberries contain iodine

-- health benefits dried cranberries
+- health benefits of dried cranberries